-Calculated by multiplying the number of shares acquired on exercise by the closing price of AtriCure common stock on the date of exercise.
-Calculated by multiplying the number of shares acquired on vesting/release by the closing price of AtriCure common stock on the date of vesting/release.
+(1) Calculated by multiplying the number of shares acquired on exercise by the closing price of AtriCure common stock on the date of exercise.

 Severance and Change in Control Arrangements

 We have an employment agreement with Michael H. Carrel, our President and Chief Executive Officer.
 We also have Change in Control Agreements with Mr. Wade, our Senior Vice President and Chief Financial Officer, Mr. Noznesky, our Senior Vice President, Marketing and Business Development, Mr. Privitera, our Chief Technology Officer, and Mr. Seith, our Chief Operating Officer.